-Description Action to address WWTW Poor final sewer effluent does not comply with required standards Upgrade WWTW capacity to enhance sewer sludge digestion Removal of Sewer sludge at plants is a challenge Compile sludge management plans for each plant and implement Lack of competent skilled staff at WWTW Revise organogram and make provision for competency and qualify staff Overloaded Oxidation ponds at Graafwater pose an environmental health risk Upgrading of ponds are urgently required to enhance the final effluent quality to enable re using for irrigation at the sports field Algeria WWTW aerator bin leaks sewer effluent and pose an environmental health risk Algeria WWTW aerator requires urgent refurbishment work
+Description Action to address WWTW Poor final sewer effluent does not comply with required standards Upgrade WWTW capacity to enhance sewer sludge digestion

-Description Action to address Paleisheuwel household's septic tanks/maturation tank is overloaded with sludge The community need assistance from Spoornet to get the service of a specialised service provider to remove their blockages and clean the tanks Elandsbay Oxidation ponds are overloaded WWTW requires upgrading Clanwilliam WWTW is overloaded with sewerage A capacity study is required for Clanwilliam WWTW Clanwilliam WWTW sludge ponds are full Clanwilliam sludge ponds require cleaning and upgrading
+Description Action to address Removal of sewer sludge at plants is a challenge Compile sludge management plans for each plant and implement Lack of competent skilled staff at WWTW Revise organogram and make provision for competency and qualify staff Overloaded oxidation ponds at Graafwater pose an environmental health risk Upgrading of ponds are urgently required to enhance the final effluent quality to enable re using for irrigation at the sports field Algeria WWTW aerator bin leaks sewer effluent and pose an environmental health risk Algeria WWTW aerator requires urgent refurbishment work Paleisheuwel household's septic tanks/maturation tank is overloaded with sludge The community need assistance from Spoornet to get the service of a specialised service provider to remove their blockages and clean the tanks Elandsbay oxidation ponds are overloaded The appraisal requires that volume test on the oxidation ponds be done Clanwilliam WWTW is overloaded with sewerage A capacity study is required for Clanwilliam WWTW Clanwilliam WWTW sludge ponds are full Clanwilliam sludge ponds require cleaning and upgrading Graafwater oxidation ponds require upgrade with improved sludge digestion processes Awaiting funding application approval from Department of Water and Sanitation Clanwilliam WWTW requires upgrade to accommodate future development Feasibility study is required Wupperthal oxidation ponds is overloaded with sludges and reeds.
+Funding must be sourced to address the situtation.
+Citrusdal WWTW is almost completed but still requires the electrical and machincal parts to be completed Funding must be sourced to complete the WWTW construction

-Table 62: Sanitation challenges
+Table 63: Sanitation Challenges